martinsbash/martinsbash/README.md

 # Martins Bash

-AI trainer and researcher with roots in finance.
-My work is research: training and evaluating AI models on projects with Outlier, probing reasoning quality and failure modes, and building the tooling that surfaces patterns across reviews.
-The engineering sits downstream of the research.
+AI trainer and researcher with a background in finance & data analysis.
+I evaluate how models reason under real-world conditions, stress test where failures fall into repeating patterns rather than random errors, and test the limits of what prompt architecture can actually enforce.
+The tooling I build extends that research: error classifiers that catch failure patterns before output is final, self-correcting agents that remember errors, systems that keep model behavior consistent under adversarial conditions, and more...

 Based in Toronto.
 Active work lives in [`claude-skills`](https://github.com/martinsbash/claude-skills), a library of reliability-focused skills for Claude that started as infrastructure for my own research workflow.
-I also co-run [Afro Creative Group](https://afrocreativegroup.lovable.app), a web and creative agency, and run [WavesofAfro](https://www.instagram.com/wavesofafro), a clothing brand relaunching later this year.
+I also co-run [Afro Creative Group](https://afrocreativegroup.lovable.app), a web and creative agency.

 ---